-The recovery period after a dental crown has been placed typically lasts for a few days at most.
-While it is normal for patients to experience some sensitivity or discomfort during this time, the irritation and inflammation associated with the procedure will subside fairly quickly in most cases.
+The healing process following the placement of a dental crown typically takes a few days at most.
+While some sensitivity or discomfort is normal for patients during this time, the irritation and inflammation brought on by the procedure usually go away fairly quickly.

 Numbness from Anaesthetic

 It's possible that your dentist used a local anesthetic during your procedure, and that the numbing effect will last for a few hours afterward before gradually wearing off.

 Keep your mouth as safe as possible when you're eating, and stay away from hot foods and liquids to avoid injuring your mouth while it's numb.

 Although this will go away on its own after a few days and usually does not require the use of any additional medications, you might also experience some mild bruising and inflammation near the injection site.

 After the anesthesia's numbness has worn off, you might feel some minor discomfort and pain.
 As soon as the procedure is over, this typically goes away within a few days or, at most, a few weeks.

 Consider taking an over-the-counter pain reliever if you're in pain to help you through this period of discomfort.
 Patients are frequently given ibuprofen prescriptions to help with pain management and to improve their quality of life while recovering.
 Prior to taking any type of painkiller, however, consult your dentist.

 As a result of the irritation caused by the dental cement (which was used to secure the crown), you may notice that the gums surrounding the restored tooth are also feeling a little sensitive.